Test of Word Reading Efficiency

-Test of Word Reading Efficiency Second Edition or commonly known as TOWRE - 2 is a kind of reading test developed to test the efficiency of reading ability of children from age 6–24 years.
+The Test of Word Reading Efficiency, commonly abbreviated as TOWRE–2 for its second edition, is a kind of reading test developed to test the efficiency of reading ability of children from age 6–24 years.
 It generally seeks to measure an individual's accuracy and fluency regarding two efficiencies; Sight Word Efficiency (SWE) and Phonemic Decoding Efficiency (PDE).
 SWE measures ability of pronouncing words that are printed and PDE assesses the quantity of pronouncing phonemically regular non-words.
-TOWRE - 2 is a very simple test which can be administered by teachers and aides, and it only takes five minutes to complete the procedure.
+TOWRE–2 is a very simple test which can be administered by teachers and aides, and it only takes five minutes to complete the procedure.
 It is commonly used in reading research, classroom assessment and clinical practice.
 This test is both straightforward and easy to use because it does not require a lot of materials (i.e. stopwatch, pencil, and stimulus cards) and can be administered by teachers and aides.

 History

 Test Of Word Efficiency (TOWRE) was first developed and published by Joseph K Torgesen, Richard Wagner and Carl Rashotte in 1999.
-After its popularity and acclamation, its second revision version was published in 2012 which is known as Test of Word Efficiency second edition (TOWRE - 2).
+After its popularity and acclamation, its second revision version was published in 2012 which is known as Test of Word Efficiency second edition (TOWRE–2).